LLipter/Yggdrasil/report-LLipter.md

 ---
 Client application will issue right formatted post request.
 I design a few servlet written in JAVA to process those request and modify data accordingly.

-Here's one of my servlets
+These servlet will be deployed in Tomcat8.0 on my server.
+Here's one of my servlets.

 ~~~java
 	@Override